Sheeted Clastic Dikes in the Megaflood Region

 The limited area surveyed by [Thurber and Obermeier] in the Willamette Valley does not allow for a high level of confidence in determining if the features result from large subduction events or local intracrustal events.
 The age of the structures is somewhat in doubt as few radiocarbon dates are available for the host deposits and Thurber and Obermeier (1996) do not report any radiocarbon dates as part of their study.
 They also do not mention any evidence for liquefaction in post Pleistocene deposits of which there are many in the banks of the Willamette River and its tributaries.
 Thus, with incomplete coverage and lack of dating of paleoliquefaction features, the question of source zones is moot.
 Earthquake source determination can only be addressed with broader coverage of liquefaction features and better age data to constrain timing of events and to allow regional correlations of liquefaction features.
 In addition, we need a more complete picture of the size distribution of similar-aged features for the purposes of evaluating the magnitudes of prehistoric earthquakes.

 Obermeier and Dickenson (2000), working in the nearby Columbia River Valley west of the Cascade divide, found "relict liquefaction features" in low shoreline bluffs of sandy islands between Astoria, OR (Marsh Island) and Kalama, WA (Bonneville Dam) and in cutbanks of 10 tributary streams in the Hood River area.
 The thickest dikes they measured were 30 cm wide, on par with dikes in Missoula flood rhythmite sections I investigated farther upstream (i.e., Sixprong, Glade, Rock, Old Lady, Arlington, Chenoweth, Willow, etc.).
-The authors attributed the dikes they observed to lateral spreading, hydraulic fracturing, and ground shattering and warping triggered by earthquakes.
+The authors attributed the dikes to lateral spreading, hydraulic fracturing, ground shattering, and warping triggered by earthquakes.
 Similar investigations by USGS and DOGAMI were conducted in the Columbia gorge (Obermeier, 1993; Peterson and Madin, 1997; Atwater, 1994) and contain some of the same information.

 Atwater (1994) and Takada and Atwater (2004 + Appendix A Supplement) describe sandy riverbank sediments in the lower Columbia River gorge deformed by the 1700 AD Cascadia earthquake.
-They note Holocene-age clastic dikes filled with fluidized sand and sills that,
+They note Holocene-age dikes filled with sand and sills that,

 ...mostly follow and locally invade the undersides of mud beds.
 The mud beds probably impeded diffuse upward flow of water expelled from liquefied sand.
 Trapped beneath mud beds, this water flowed laterally, destroyed bedding by entraining (fluidizing) sand, and locally scoured the overlying mud.

 ![Holocene liquefaction dikes in the lower Columbia gorge.
 Caption for Figure 13b in Atwater (1994) reads, "Dikes with raised edges at upper Wallace Island [near Longview, WA]...The dikes transect mud beds that extend parallel to shoreline."
 This is the same dike pictured in Peterson and Madin (1997, Fig. 11b) and probably the largest example seen by all parties involved.
-Guessing that's Atwater's shovel in the photo.](https://static.wixstatic.com/media/13658e_1758b11711a24cd4a333e0c022520cfe~mv2.png/v1/fill/w_81,h_60,al_c,q_85,usm_0.66_1.00_0.01,blur_2,enc_avif,quality_auto/13658e_1758b11711a24cd4a333e0c022520cfe~mv2.png)
+Guessing that's Atwater's shovel in the photo.](https://static.wixstatic.com/media/13658e_1758b11711a24cd4a333e0c022520cfe~mv2.png/v1/fill/w_806,h_597,al_c,q_90,enc_avif,quality_auto/13658e_1758b11711a24cd4a333e0c022520cfe~mv2.png)

 Clastic Dikes and Seismic Hazard Maps